Amodial/Emerging-Sys-Arch-Tech/README.md

 **Maintainability, Readability, and Adaptability**

 Inline comments and a detailed README file ensure the code is understandable and accessible to others.
+Clear state transitions and well-defined button actions ensure the code is readable and maintainable.